vickimzhang/vmzhang-academic/content/cv/service.md

 * Invited.
 * Presented my undergraduate research and academic experience within department to undergraduate students.

 ## Volunteer

+**Co-Chair**, Atwood Colloquium in Ecology and Evolution (Hybrid) | 21-22 Apr 2022

+* Organized the annual departmental colloquium, coordinated and delegated tasks among volunteers, communicated with invited speakers, created schedules, which included sessions, plenaries, and other events

-**Graduate Core Volunteer & Moderator**, Atwood Colloquium in Ecology and Evolution | 17-18 Apr 2021
+**Graduate Core Volunteer & Moderator**, Atwood Colloquium in Ecology and Evolution (Virtual) | 17-18 Apr 2021

 * Assisted in setting up, organizing, coordinating, and moderating a virtual colloquium